 Advanced Crystallography

-NSF’s ChemMatCARS – Advanced Crystallography program is delicated to small-molecule single crystal X-ray diffraction.
-The diffractometers are pre-aligned internally and can be moved into the beam when required.
-This flexibility allows us to take advantage of beam availability at short notice, a capability that has been used extensively in user experiments.
+NSF’s ChemMatCARS – Advanced Crystallography program is dedicated to small-molecule single-crystal X-ray diffraction.
+The diffractometers are pre-aligned internally, allowing them to be quickly moved into the beam as needed.
+This flexibility provides the ability to take advantage of beam availability on short notice, a capability that has been extensively utilized in user experiments.

 Resonance Diffraction/Diffraction Anomalous Fine Structure (DAFS)